Day 1 - Depart U.S. / Fly overnight to Verona

 bike-friendly city that you will love for its small size and bustling heart.

-Take time to relax in our hotel library and elegant common
+Later, take time to relax in our hotel library and elegant common

 rooms, before taking a short shuttle tonight to our dinner venue: a working